SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 This page shows the general information of the device.
 It displays its status and name.

-### Matrice
+### Matrices

-This page shows an overview of the Matrice Table.
+This page shows an overview of the Matrices Table.

 ### Levels

 This page shows an overview of the Levels Table.
-The format of the Index is {Matrice Index}.{Levels Id}.
+The format of the Index is {Matrices Index}.{Levels Id}.

 ### Sources